 Very briefly: Replication is the process by which organisms retain their traits from generation to generation.
 Replication which is based on DNA – the building blocks of all life – is imperfect and incorporates some random Variation.
 Natural Selection is the non-random process that fine-tunes the fitness of organisms within their environment based on their survival.
 Traits that allow their owners to out survive competitors, tend to perpetuate and dominate over time (e.g. survival of the fittest)..And this is the mechanism by which new variations and species evolve over time.

 When you carefully consider and imagine how evolution actually works, it’s mind-blowing.
 There is a subtlety in it that most people don’t see.
 It’s not that organisms have a built-in smart capability to develop new desirable traits over time.
 There is no such thing – no inherent force controlling their direction, improvement and destiny.
-Instead, It’s the downward pressure on their survival in whatever challenging environment they are subject to that shapes them,….how whatever freakish combination of traits they might happen to have – through partially random variation – allows them to out-survive their competitors in a specific environment.
+Instead, It’s the downward pressure on their survival in whatever challenging environment they are subject to that shapes them,….how whatever freakish combination of traits they might happen to have – through partially random variation – allows them to out-survive their competitors in their specific environment.
 These organisms, often with bazar mixtures of traits, slowly become the dominant new species.
 Survivors and new species emerge in an unpredictable way.